-Most states, including North Carolina have what are known as Elective Share statutes.
-Elective Share statutes describe a minimum portion of a deceased spouse’s estate for which a surviving spouse may petition the court for in the event that the will disinherited them or left them a smaller amount than they’re entitled under the Elective Share statutes.
+Most states, including North Carolina, have what is known as Elective Share statutes.
+Elective Share statutes describe a minimum portion of a deceased spouse’s estate for which a surviving spouse may petition the court for in the event that their deceased spouse’s Last Will and Testament disinherited the surviving spouse or left the surviving spouse a smaller amount than the surviving spouse is entitled to under the Elective Share statutes.

 In 2013, North Carolina changed its elective share rules to be based upon the length of the marriage.
 Thus, in North Carolina, the elective share amount is as follows: